Xyverle/code-editor-that-needs-a-name/README.md

+# The name
-# vscode2 is not the final name
+vscode2 is not the final name